12 TOEIC Tips to Prepare for Your Listening and Reading Test

 Now that we’ve seen how practice can work like magic, let’s see what we can do to make it more fun.

-This is especially true if this studying time involves watching a TV show in English and trying to understand what’s happening.
+Try watching a TV show in English and see if you can understand what’s happening.

 It’s best to watch a show that you’ve already seen, and be sure to pick a show that has work-related scenes.